-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 The NFL apparently nixed the idea with the league not wanting to set a precedent of a team basically making a trade for cash and cap space.

-So, Clowney headed to Tennessee, the Titans officially announcing the deal Sunday morning.
+So, Clowney heads to Tennessee with the Titans officially announcing the deal Sunday morning.

 The Seahawks were said to have been in contact with Clowney throughout, with NFL reporter Josina Anderson tweeting that the Seahawks were “calling late” into the night.

-But the general portrayal is that by Saturday it was pretty much a two-team race between the Saints (Clowney had had dinner with head coach Sean Payton Friday night) and the Titans.
+But the general portrayal is that by Saturday it was pretty much a two-team race between the Saints (Clowney had dinner with head coach Sean Payton Friday night) and the Titans.

-As reported by Anderson, Clowney said one reason he chose the Titans was “familiarity,” meaning a return to being coached by Mike Vrabel, now the head coach at Tennessee but a linebackers coach and defensive coordinator with the Texans from 2014-17 when Clowney had seasons of nine and 9.5 sacks.
+As reported by Anderson, Clowney said one reason he chose the Titans was “familiarity,” meaning a return to being coached by Mike Vrabel, now the head coach at Tennessee and the former Texans linebackers coach and defensive coordinator from 2014-17 when Clowney had seasons of nine and 9.5 sacks.

-The Titans also apparently told Clowney that if all goes well they’ll try to re-sign him to a maybe richer and longer deal a year from now.
+The Titans also apparently told Clowney that if all goes well, they’ll maybe try to re-sign him to a richer and longer deal a year from now.

 Of course, that was the thought a year ago when the Seahawks traded for him with the hope that it was the beginning of a long-term relationship.